 During this time, St. Andrew’s Episcopal School was founded.
 This school is a ministry of St. Andrew's Episcopal Church to the Heights and Houston area with a commitment to providing the community a program that nurtures the growth of both the family and the child.

 The Reverend Barbara Lewis was installed as rector in October 2005.
 She continued St. Andrew's legacy of community connection and spiritual growth and led the parish into our second century of ministry in the Houston Heights.
 Rev. Lewis retired in April 2013.

-A book chronicling the complete history of St. Andrew's Episcopal Church, authored by Anne Sloan, was published in 2010 in honor of the parish's Centennial and is available for purchase.
+A book chronicling the complete history of St. Andrew's Episcopal Church, authored by Anne Sloan, was published in 2010 in honor of the parish's centennial.
 The parish celebrated its centennial in 2011 with a series of community events.
 Highlights included a visit by Presiding Bishop Katharine Jefferts Schori and the dedication of a Texas historical marker commemorating the parish's history.
 The church continues to focus energy on community outreach and Christian education for all ages.

 St. Andrew's is approved for Same-Gender Blessings by The Right Reverend C. Andrew Doyle / IX Bishop of Texas.

 The Reverend James (Jimmy) Grace was installed as rector in June 2014.